You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Traditional Wedding Ceremony Processional Order

-The order for wedding ceremony processional varies based on the type of ceremony.
-But some key elements remain the same across the board.
+The order of the wedding ceremony processional varies based on the type of ceremony.
+However, some key elements remain the same across the board.
 The officiant usually leads the charge, signaling the start of the ceremony.
-Then come the grandparents, parents, and the wedding party – groomsmen, bridesmaids, flower girls and ring bearers.
+Then come the grandparents, parents, and the wedding party – groomsmen, bridesmaids, flower girls, and ring bearers.
 Finally, the moment everyone’s been waiting for – the bride makes her grand entrance, typically escorted by her father or another significant male figure in her life.

 Christian Wedding Ceremony Processional Order

-In a traditional Christian wedding ceremony processional, the processional kicks off with the Mother of the Bride walking down the aisle.
+In a traditional Christian wedding ceremony processional, the processional starts with the Mother of the Bride walking down the aisle.
 Next, the officiant and groom enter from the side and take their places at the altar.

 Next up are the groomsmen, often followed by the bridesmaids walking solo or in pairs.
 The maid of honor then makes her entrance.
 Any ring bearers or flower girls typically precede the bride.
-Then all rise for the main event – the bride’s walk down the aisle, usually on the arm of her father.
+Then all rise for the main event – the bride’s walk down the aisle, usually on her father’s arm.

-Before the christian wedding ceremony processional begins, the grandparents, parents of the groom are escorted down the aisle.
-These family members are honored in this way.
+Before the Christian wedding ceremony processional begins, the groom’s grandparents and parents are escorted down the aisle.
+This honors these family members.

 There’s just something so powerful about that moment when the bride is revealed.
 All eyes are on her as she makes her way to her groom.
 I’ve seen some beautiful variations on this, like both parents escorting the bride or even the couple walking in together.
 But the core essence remains – a meaningful, memorable Christian wedding ceremony processional to start the ceremony.